 Advanced Panel Controls:

 Efficient is lighter on CPU, but can occasionally cause transient artifacts and smearing of transient information.
 HQ is heavier on CPU but preserves transients well.
-There’s not much of a difference between HQ or Efficient mode when your DAW tempo matches the Loop’s BPM setting and pitch shifting is kept to a minimum.
-For this reason, Loop voices default to having Efficient mode on.
+There’s not much of a difference between HQ or Efficient mode when your DAW tempo matches the Sample's BPM setting and pitch shifting is kept to a minimum.
+For this reason, Sample voices default to having Efficient mode on.

 There are 4 knobs that allow you to control velocity sensitivity modulation in useful ways.
 Each velocity knob is bipolar, so think of it this way:

 Left velocity knob setting + high note on velocity = negative keyboard velocity modulation (i.e. will turn the parameter down)

 Right velocity knob setting + high note on velocity = positive keyboard velocity modulation (i.e. will turn the parameter up)

 - Volume – The Sample's volume will be controlled by the MIDI velocity of the respective MIDI key.

 - Cutoff – The Sample's filter cutoff will be controlled by the MIDI velocity of the respective MIDI key (Filter needs to be activated).

 - Reso – The Sample's filter resonance will be controlled by the MIDI velocity of the respective key (Filter needs to be activated).

 - Formant – The Sample's formant filter will be controlled by the MIDI velocity of the respective MIDI key (Formant needs to be activated).